jon-cooke/nowtv-react-test/README.md

     1. reducers/messages.js has a bug - it should only set the state to the action payload if the action is MESSAGES_LOADED.
 It actually sets the state to the payload of the last action dispatched.
 Add a test & fix.

     2. Think about rendering messages.
 Decide to create a message component.
 Add a components directory.
 Add message.js.
 Test message.js exports a function.
 Add a snapshot test, for now just render stringified props.
 Add a second snapshot test to home.test.js for a list with one message.
 Use message.id for the key prop, it's a UUID so this should be safe.

+2. Sort the messages by time.

+    1. In the absence of additional sorting requirements, the most expedient way  to do this is in the reducer, so implement it there.
+The timestamps are all UTC in ISO format, so a lexical sort is sufficient here.
+I'll need a function that compares two objects using one of their properties.
+Create a utils folder for that, and implement in comparator.js.